rebecca-mackenzie/intro_ml/README.md

 	conda activate intro
 	jupyter notebook

-To close the notebook:
-	Ctrl + C to kill the kernel
+To close the notebook, Ctrl + C to kill the kernel
 	conda deactivate